SAM WEY: Rumbleverse Level Design Case Study

 CONTRIBUTIONS

 For most of the production of Rumbleverse, I was the only level designer.
 I carried level design for a dense, sprawling, battle-royale island and the broad strokes of the layout of the Season 1 level expansion.
-At a high level, Grapital City was laid out with "nodes and edges" as a guiding principle.
-In this case, the nodes were the distinctive landmarks that the player could see as they scanned the city skyline and the edges were the main roads between these landmarks.
+At a high level, Grapital City was laid out with Kevin Lynch's city planning principles in mind, where the layout is broken down into paths, edges, districts, nodes, and landmarks.
+In this case, the distinctive landmarks were visible to the player as they scanned the city skyline and the paths were the main roads between these landmarks.
 All the space between these primary elements tended to be filled with narrower pathways and denser "jungle" (to borrow a term from the MOBA genre).
 A visual hierarchy of information emerged from these POIs, wide main roads, and narrow alleyways.
 In this way, the space gained a pacing and rhythm as players moved through the space.
 Lines of sight along these main roads to POIs helped keep the player oriented.

 As a consequence of this structure, the more visually-dominant landmarks tended to be hotter landing locations with a higher risk of an early KO for the sake of better loot.
 Each POI was laid out to be visually distinctive with interesting pathing options for climbing and platforming.
 Star coins were placed to convey pathing options, springboard arcs, and reward players with Star Meter.
 All rooftops had enough surface area to accommodate combat mechanics.
 Springboards were used as a faster traversal option which compounded elbow drop damage.
 Final ring placement constrained the space in interesting ways for the intense final moments of each match.